asmaeaouassar20/springboot-client-sentiment-app/README.md

 - Add validation for inputs
 - Implement security using Spring Security
-- Enhance error handling with custom exceptions and error responses
+- Enhance error handling with custom exceptions and error responses (implement error handling when trying to delete a client with associated sentiments in the DB)
 - Add Unit and Integrayion Tests
+- Use DTOs (Data Transfer Objects) to better structure and manage incoming and outgoing data in the API.